-Differences in expenditure - or investment to use another term - on a disease or a group of diseases is a function of three variables:

-- 1. The amount of resource allocated to spend on that particular group of diseases, or programme; - 2.
-The cost of each unit of treatment; - 3.
-The number of people receiving the intervention (esp. when the indications for treatment or diagnostic testing or referral to specialist investigation are dependent on clinical judgement, e.g. hip pain as opposed to hip fracture).

-Measures to reduce cost can increase productivity but a much greater issue is the variation in investment in different subgroups of the population, sometimes called programme budgeting.
-In countries where the budgeting systems allow this type of comparison the expenditure by different jurisdictions on different subgroups, such as people with cancer or people with mental health problems varies from 1.5 to 2 fold, implying the risk of 'inequity by disease' [48].
+- Differences in expenditure or investment to use another term on a disease, or a group of diseases such as respiratory disease, is a function of two variables: - 1460 1.
+The amount of resource allocated to spend on that particular group of diseases, or programme; - 1462 2.
+The cost of each unit of treatment. - Measures to reduce cost can increase productivity but a much greater issue is the variation in investment in different subgroups of the population, sometimes called programme budgeting.
+In countries where the budgeting systems allow this type of comparison the expenditure by different jurisdictions on different subgroups, such as people with cancer or people with mental health problems varies from 1.5 to 2 fold, implying the risk of 'inequity by disease' [43].